Practice keeping the Word of God in your heart by finding Bible verses to memorize.

 Lamentations 3:22-23: The steadfast love of the Lord never ceases; His mercies never come to an end; they are new every morning; great is your faithfulness.

 Romans 8:31-32: What then shall we say to these things?
 If God is for us, who can be against us?
-He who did not spare His own Son but gave Him up for us all, how will He not also with him graciously give us all things?
+He who did not spare His own Son but gave Him up for us all, how will He not also with him graciously give and forgive us our sins in all things?

 For Encouragement

-God, Himself will encourage you through the wisdom from ancient Israelites and early Christians:
+God, Himself will encourage you through the wisdom of ancient Israelites and early Christians:

 Psalm 145:18: The Lord is near to all who call on Him, to all who call on Him in truth.

 Proverbs 3:5-6: Trust in the Lord with all your heart, and do not lean on your own understanding.
-In all your ways acknowledge Him, and He will make straight your paths.
+In all your ways appreciate Him, and He will make straight your paths.

 Matthew 6:34: Therefore do not be anxious about tomorrow, for tomorrow will be anxious for itself.
 Sufficient for the day is its own trouble.